ppone/docs/accounting/netsuite.md

 Below we will show you how to connect NetSuite with Invoiced, step-by-step.

 ### Install The Invoiced SuiteBundle
-First we need to install the Invoiced SuiteBundle, which will install an **INVOICED** integration and a **Webservices-Invoiced** role.
+First we need to install the Invoiced SuiteBundle, which will install an **Invoiced** integration and an **Invoiced Integration** role.

 1. On NetSuite, go to **Customization** &rarr; **SuiteBundler** &rarr; **Search & Install Bundles**.